-Board of Directors 2013
+Board of Directors 2015

-Surisa Rivers: Board Treasurer (2013 to present)
+Surisa Rivers, Board Treasurer

 Surisa Rivers Law Office

-Edwin de Santiago: Board Member (2012-present)
+Edwin de Santiago, Board Member

-Pat Prescott: Board Member (2005 to present)
+Pat Prescott, Board Member

-The Wave Radio Station, 94.7 FM
+The Wave Radio Station

-Ian P. Lawes: Founding Board Member (2002 to present); former Board Chair (2003-2004)
+Ian P. Lawes, Founding Board Member

-CEO, Ian P. Lawes & Associates LLC, Contractors
+Ian P. Lawes & Associates LLC

-Sheila is the Founder, Executive Director and Artistic Director of Theatre Of Hearts/Youth First (TOHYF), where she oversees day-to-day operations.
+Sheila is the Founder, Executive Director and Artistic Director of Theatre Of Hearts, where she oversees day-to-day operations since 1987.
 Prior to her work with Theatre Of Hearts/Youth First, Sheila studied and worked in Europe, where she became an acclaimed actress of the stage and screen.
 Sheila completed training at the Frankfurt Conservatory of Music in Frankfurt, Germany, and the London Drama Center, England.
 While in Europe, Sheila starred in numerous stage productions at the famed National Theater of London, such as David Hare’s Map Of The World.
 Sheila also starred in a number of productions in theatres throughout England, such as London’s Royal Court Theater, the Welsh National Theater, the Liverpool Playhouse, the Theater Royal in Windsor, and many theatres throughout the West End of London.
 She received two DramaLogue Critics Awards for her work as an actress in The Book Of The Crazy and Jack Jackson’s Piano Bar, performed at the Skylight Theater, Los Angeles, and the Los Angeles Cultural Center.
 Sheila is regarded as one of the major talents of British and American theater, and her work is mentioned in Michael Billing’s The Modern Actor and Katherine Worth’s Revolutions In The Modern English Drama and At The Royal Court: 25 Years Of The English Stage Company.
-After returning to the United States and settling in Los Angeles, Sheila served as a Program Coordinator for Artsreach from 1987-1998 where she taught, designed, developed, and implemented arts programming for Arts-in-Correction and for incarcerated youth at Nelles School for Boys.
+After returning to the United States and settling in Los Angeles, Sheila served as a Program Director for Artsreach where she taught, designed, developed, and implemented arts programming for Arts-in-Correction and for incarcerated youth at Nelles School for Boys.
 In response to the severe civil unrest in Los Angeles in 1992, she established the Youth First Artist-In-Residence Program to prevent and intervene in youth violence.
-Sheila received a Certificate of Recognition from the City of Los Angeles, and a State of California Resolutio, and was awarded a Fellowship by the Eureka Foundation.
+Sheila received a Certificate of Recognition from the City of Los Angeles, and a State of California Resolution, and was awarded a Fellowship by the Eureka Foundation.
 She is a three-year recipient of a California Arts Council Artist-in-Residence individual grant to teach theater at the William Grant Still’s Arts Center for youth ages 9-16.
-Sheila participates on the initial Steering Committee for Arts for All, the Los Angeles County Regional Blueprint for Arts Education with the Los Angeles County Office of Education Community Arts Team.
+Sheila participates on the initial Steering Committee LACOE for Arts for All, the Los Angeles County Regional Blueprint for Arts Education with the Los Angeles County Office of Education Community Arts Team.
 Most recently, Sheila was invited to participate in the Los Angeles Arts Commission Arts Leadership Initiative, the Executive Learning Group.
-She continues to pursue her passion for Theatre Of Hearts/Youth First, which has served over 87,000 youth to date.
+She continues to pursue her passion for Theatre Of Hearts/Youth First, which has served over 100,200 youth to date.